marschall/marschall.github.com/_posts/2018-06-03-jdbc-inlists.md

 and then a `java.sql.Array` can be passed to the `PreparedStatement`.
 This works with the following databases

 * H2
+* HSQLDB
 * PostgreS
-* Oracle 18c
+* Oracle

-With earlier versions of Oracle a slightly different syntax has to be used
+With Oracle 12c and earlier versions a slightly different syntax has to be used

 ```sql